 When the medical staff at Esquire sets out to diagnose a pinched nerve.
 You may assume that the tingling in your arm is being caused by a pinched nerve in your elbow, but the real cause could actually be in the neck.
 A complete medical and personal history is necessary as well as a physical examination to properly identify the source to make sure that the right pain treatment method is applied.

 At Esquire, the goal when treating the pain of a compressed nerve is to correct the condition that is causing the pain.
 A pinched nerve in the back or neck may be a symptom of a bulging or herniated disc.
-A nerve pain in your leg may be caused by repetitive trauma from the sports that you play.
-In each individual situation it is important to first identify the cause before initiating treatment.
+Nerve pain in your leg may be caused by repetitive trauma from the sports that you play.
+In each individual situation, it is important to first identify the cause before initiating treatment.

 For managing the pain that the pinched nerve is causing, our team may employ a combination of pain relieving techniques including: